 Smoking and use of tobacco, will be strictly limited to parking lots.
 Lit tobacco or other smoking products must be extinguished and butts or other residue must be properly disposed of prior to leaving these areas.
 Such items must never be discarded on the ground or pavement.

 Please silent cell phones and personal electronic devices during the ceremony.

 Only service animals are permitted at Commencement or on the University grounds on Commencement day.
 Service animals need to be clearly identified.
 No other animals are permitted.

-An emergency first aid station will be set up near the northeast side of the Student Union building.
+An emergency first aid station will be set up near the northeast side of the International Hall building.
 Look for signage on Commencement day.

 Information and Lost and Found

 An information and lost and found center, north of the Commons will be set up and staffed on Commencement day.

 Graduates are urged to make arrangements before Commencement to meet family and friends after the ceremonies at the academic School receptions or another pre-designated location.
 Please remind guests that the audience must remain in their seats during the Recessional.